crankin/kingjoe/content/journal/20-march-2023-am.md

 Were I to have tried this route, not the main road,  but via, the sandy, coral roads, that skirt and weave through and around the many lagoons and lakes, I would have been utterly lost, and most likely never found my way out or have anybody find me.
 There are no buzzards here to tip off someone about a carcass anywhere.

 We left London at 3:09 on Sunday afternoon, and a glorious blue sky, with high clouds, and not a hint of rain.
-I followed Iou (pronounce YOW) and his Teriabwebwe, who were planning the ride back to Poland, where they live, in Paris, where he works.
+I followed Iou (pronounce YOW) and his wife, Teriabwebwe, who were planning the ride back to Poland, where they live, in Paris, where he works.
 I had only learned of this the day before, when I was asking Iou how he gets back and forth between London and Paris.

 On Saturday, Rodney Edwards had volunteered to take me by boat from London to Paris, that I may investigate and walk the land that my grandfather did, when he worked for Fr.
 Emmanuel Rougier.
 Iou, 54, is caretaker of this end of Paris, the long-gone home site of Rougier,  where the priest  would stay with his nieces and their governess.
 Iou knows the land.
 And when I ask if he takes a boat Paris, he says no, he takes his motorcycle, with his wife Teraibwebwe on the back.